 Data analysis

-We investigate the impact of the ecological strategies on the pollination services using two metrics: the quantity and the quality of pollination.
+We investigate the impact of the ecological strategies on pollination services using two metrics: the quantity and the quality of pollination.
 Here we define the quality of pollination as the amount of conspecific pollen and the quality of pollination as the amount of conspecific pollen relative to heterospecific pollen.
 To construct these metrics we use two sets of linear mixed models (LMM) in which the response variables are the number of conspecific and heterospecific pollen grains deposited per stigma in flowers open to animal-mediated pollination.
 In general, using LMMs in which pollen loads were log-transformed (Figure @ref(S-fig:fig-deposition-gain-log-transformed-or-not)) offered better results than a GLMM with Poisson (or quasipoisson) error structure.
 Models were fitted using the R package nlme 3.1-131 [@pinheiro_nlme_2018].

-Because the amount of deposited pollen can vary widely across species, and potentially also across communities, we evaluated two possible structures for the random effects: one that includes a random intercept for plant species, and one that treats species across different communities independently.
+Because the amount of deposited pollen can vary widely across species, and potentially also across communities, we evaluated two possible structures for the random effects: one that includes a random intercept for plant species, and one that treats measures from species across different communities as independent.
 We selected the best random structure by comparing the median Akaike Information Criterion for small samples (AICc).

 As predictors in the models, we included the four ecological variables described above.
 Specifically, we calculated the number of shared pollinators for each plant species (i) by pooling data from the qualitative and quantitative pollination networks.
 This variable is strongly correlated to the number of animal species a plant interacts with (the species degree).
 To calculate the plants' relative abundance in their community (ii), we simply aggregated floral counts for each species.
 We then calculated the mean visit effectiveness (iii).
 As explained before, we define the effectiveness of a visit by pollinator species i to plant species j as [e_{ij} = ] where vij is the observed number of visits by i to j, pji is the number of pollen grains from j attached to i, vi is the total number of visits performed by i, and pj is the total number of grains carried by j.
 Because the number of interacting species (and therefore the number of shared pollinators), floral abundance, visitation, and pollen production roughly followed a power-law distribution, we log-transformed these three predictors before including them in the model.

 Finally, functional originality (iv) is defined as the distance of a species from the community trait average--the centroid of functional space of the community [@laliberte_distance-based_2010; @coux_linking_2016].
 As phenology has been shown to be a key mechanism of niche differentiation among plants, we also included the plant abundance in each of the survey months (November to March) as an additional trait in our analysis.
-This approach allowed us to integrate the originality in phenological niche alongside the originality on other functional traits.
-However, because floral counts across months are not independent, we assigned them a weight of 1/5 such that phenology has an equal weight as other traits.
+This approach allowed us to integrate originality in the phenological niche alongside the originality on other functional traits.
+However, because floral counts across months are not independent, we assigned them a weight of 1/5 such that phenology has an equal weight to other traits.
 We scaled all traits prior to calculating the centroid of the functional space and calculated the species-specific functional coordinates using the R package FD 1.0-12 [@laliberte_fd_2014].
 Finally, to facilitate comparison across the four continuous explanatory variables in our models, we rescaled them all to have a zero mean and unitary variance.